 The Online Ph.D.
-(Yoga) is in general a cohort based (see Footnote 1).
-The cohort-based sequencing is the recommended mode.
+(Yoga) is in general cohort based.
+The cohort based sequencing is the recommended mode.
 Cohort based programs build camaraderie and program coherence among the student body.
-However, part-time students are allowed for flexibility.
+However, part-time students are allowed flexibility.

 The Program of Study is as shown in Table 1.
 This lists all courses offered that students of the Ph.D.
 (Yoga) program can register for as part of the Course work.
 Not all courses will be offered in all semesters.
 The courses offered for each semester will be announced by the Registrar based on the availability of Faculty and recommendation of the Academic Committee.